microsoft/FHIR-Converter/docs/how-to-guides/enable-authentication.md

 ## Authentication with Azure AD

-### Create a Resource Application in Azure AD for your Convert service
+### Create a Resource Application in Azure AD for your FHIR converter service

 1. Sign into the [Azure Portal](https://ms.portal.azure.com/).
 2. Select **Azure Active Directory** > **App Registrations** > **New registration**: